The Heisenberg-Virasoro Lie conformal superalgebra: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the National Natural Science Foundation of China (Nos.11801369, 11871421, 12171129), the Overseas Visiting Scholars Program of Shanghai Lixin University of Accounting and Finance (No. 2021161), the Zhejiang Provincial Natural Science Foundation of China (No.LY20A010022) and the Scientific Research Foundation of Hangzhou Normal University (No.2019QDL012).
+The authors would like to thank the referee for extensive suggestions to improve the paper.